 NECESSITY, FUNCTION, AND CONFORMITY: KRS 278.040(3) authorizes the commission to promulgate administrative regulations to implement the provisions of KRS Chapter 278.
 KRS 278.040(2) requires the commission to have exclusive jurisdiction over the regulation of rates and service of utilities.
 KRS 278.030(1) authorizes utilities to demand, collect, and receive fair, just, and reasonable rates.
 KRS 278.030(2) requires every utility to furnish adequate, efficient, and reasonable service.
 KRS 278.5464 requires the commission to promulgate administrative regulations regarding pole attachments under its jurisdiction, including those necessary for the provision of broadband.
 47 U.S.C.A.
 224(c) requires that state regulation of pole attachments shall only preempt federal regulation of poles under federal jurisdiction if the state regulates the rates, terms, and conditions of access to those poles, has the authority to consider and does consider the interest of the customers of attachers and the pole owning utilities, has effective rules and administrative regulations governing attachments, and addresses complaints regarding pole attachments within 180[360] days.
 This administrative regulation establishes the process by which the commission regulates the rates, terms, and conditions of utility pole attachments and access to other utility facilities, establishes specific criteria and procedures for obtaining access to utility poles within the commission's jurisdiction, and establishes a process by which the complaints of those seeking to access utility facilities shall be addressed within the period established by federal law.
-The amendments establish an expedited complaint process to address issues pertaining to contract negotiations.
-2024 Kentucky S.J.R.
-175, 2024 Regular Session requires the Commission to promulgate emergency regulations addressing issues pertaining to broadband attachments to utility poles.
+The amendments establish an expedited complaint process to address issues pertaining to contract negotiations and amend other parts of the regulation to expedite the processing of applications for pole attachments.
+2024 KY S.J.R.
+175, 2024 Regular Session requires the commission to promulgate emergency regulations addressing issues pertaining to broadband attachments to utility poles.